 BLOCK 2 — Licensee notification occurs.

-BLOCK 3 — Licensee notifications in accordance with 10 CFR 50.72 are one means of activating IP 71153 initial event by on-site NRC inspectors.
+BLOCK 3 — Licensee notifications in accordance with 10 CFR 50.72 are one means of activating IP 71153 initial event follow-up by on-site NRC inspectors.
 If an on-site inspector is not immediately available, this responsibility transfers to the Headquarters Operations Officer until regional personnel can respond.

 BLOCK 4 — Management Directive 8.3, Part I and IMC 0309 include deterministic criteria.
 Events meeting criteria which are not risk informed may result in IITs, AITs, or SIs.
 Power reactor events/degraded conditions meeting risk informed criteria are evaluated for CCDP/ICCDP or CLERP/ICLERP.